noodlefrenzy/node-sbus-amqp10/README.md

 * `disconnect(cb)`
   * Disconnect from all open links and tear down the connection.

-Any class implementing these five methods is duck-type compatible with `node-sbus` and can be used.
+Any class implementing these five methods is duck-type compatible with `sbus` and can be used.